markwest1972/johnny_five_intro/README.md

 #### [6.
 Adding MQTT to the Mix](https://github.com/markwest1972/johnny_five_intro/blob/master/exercises/06_adding_mqtt_to_the_mix.md)

-The [MQTT](http://mqtt.org) is quickly becoming the defacto messaging platform for the Internet of Things, due to it's low footprint and simplicity.
-In this exercise we will communicate with our Johnny-Five instance via a public MQTT Broker.
+[MQTT](http://mqtt.org) is quickly becoming the defacto messaging platform for the Internet of Things, due to it's low footprint and simplicity.
+In this exercise we will communicate with the circuit we built in exercise 5 via Johnny-Five and a public MQTT Broker.